MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 System Properties are resolved at runtime, and all declared keys and values are embedded as intern Strings.

-System Properties can also be defined using Applications Options.
+System Properties can also be defined using :ref:`application_options`.
 This can be done by setting the option with a specific prefix in their name: